codesnippetspro/code-snippets/readme.txt

 **[The full changelog is available on GitHub](https://github.com/sheabunge/code-snippets/blob/master/CHANGELOG.md)**

 == Upgrade Notice ==

+= 2.14.2 =
+New color picker and code validator improvements.

 = 2.14.0 =
 Security update, last modified dates, and other improvements